 - You can set aside a specific amount, such as a cash gift;

 - You can leave a percentage of your estate;

-- You can leave assets such as a car, real estate, art, jewelry, paid life insurance policies or other financial investments such as stocks or bonds.
+- You can leave assets such as real estate, art, jewelry, qualified retirement plans, paid life insurance policies, or other financial investments such as stocks or bonds.

 Your attorney and other professional advisors can help you consider the range of options based on your situation.